 GTA 6: other news, rumours and leaks

-Every week there are dozens of new rumours and supposed leaks infiltrating the web from either journalists, streamers or 'insiders' claiming to have the biggest scoop in games media.
 We'll do our best to weed out some of the nonsense and only bring the ones worth giving attention to.
-Some of which are absolutely bonkers and worth including just for a good laugh.
+Some of which are absolutely bonkers, but still worth including just for a good laugh.